DavidOP1/Assignment4OOP/README.md

 --
 In the github repo you have a folder named: ServerAndData, create a folder in your computer name what you want, for example: ServerAndData, then install the java server and the data folder.
 After completing these steps , run cmd go to the folder which you created, in our example ServerAndData, and run the server by typing:

 java -jar Ex4_Server_v0.0.jar 0  , the '0'  at the end of the line is the number of the case, we have 16 cases(0-15).
-After typing
+After turning on the java game server with the choosen case, We open another cmd window and going to the python code directory , then typing , python Ex4.py , after pressing enter a GUI window should pop up with the graph and the first pokemons and agent's located in their positions, and then the game runs and catches the pokemons.

+UML:
+--